coderaiser/cloudcmd/HELP.md

 [DEEPWORD]:                 https://github.com/cloudcmd/deepword "Editor based on Monaco"
 [EDWARD_KEYS]:              https://github.com/cloudcmd/edward/#hot-keys "Edward Hot keys"
 [TERMUX]:                   https://termux.com "Termux"
-**Cloud Commander** orthodox web file manager with console and editor.
+**Cloud Commander** is an orthodox web file manager with console and editor.
 Will help you manage the server and work with files, directories and programs in browser from any computer, mobile or tablet.

 ![Cloud Commander](/img/logo/cloudcmd.png "Cloud Commander")